GMBog/greenfeedr/README.md

   - This parameter specifies the minimum time threshold for each record to be considered valid.

-To evaluate the parameters that “best” fit for our data we will use an extra function `eval_param()`.
+To determine the best-fitting parameters for our dataset, we will use the `eval_param()` function.

 ``` r
 # Define the parameter space for param1 (i), param2 (j), and min_time (k):